 Athlete’s foot is an infection by fungi that feed mostly on keratin, a protein that’s found in the outer layer of your skin as well as in your nails and hair.
 These fungi thrive in moist, warm places like socks, shoes, swimming pools, the floors of communal showers, and locker rooms.
 Our feet make a perfect home for them since they’re encased in shoes most of the time, creating a warm, moist environment.
 Also, they tend to be rich in keratin.

-Many kinds of fungi can cause athlete’s foot but three species, namely, Trichophyton rubrum, Epidermophyton floccosum, and Trichophyton mentagrophytes, account for the majority of cases.
-And among these, Trichophyton rubrum is considered to be the most prolific.2
+Many kinds of fungi can cause athlete’s foot but three species, namely, Trichophyton rubrum, Epidermophyton floccosum,

 How Does Athlete’s Foot Spread?